Skip to main content

 The audit, inspection, and evaluation process

-For each fiscal year, the OIG develops an audit, inspection, and evaluation plan.
+For each fiscal year, OIG develops an audit, inspection, and evaluation plan.
 This plan outlines potential reviews to conduct, the objectives of each review, and the resources required to conduct them.

 • Issues that may pose a risk to FCA’s mission